 - 1 1/2 C (116g) Bread Crumbs** (see note) Gluten Free if required

 - 8 oz (227g) Gruyere, grated

 - Fresh Thyme for Garnish

 - Bring 2 C of water to boil.
 Place porcini in heat proof bowl and pour the boiling water over the porcini.
 Cover for 30 minutes to soften the porcini.

 - For the greens, wash the kale and chard.
 De-stem the kale.
 Ribbon the greens by rolling the leaves up, length wise, then cutting about 1/2" ribbons.
-Then, chop the ribbons in 1/2.
+Then, rough chop the ribbons in 1/2.
 Set aside.

-If you make this recipe, or any others on Vanilla And Bean, be sure to post it to Instagram and tag #VanillaAndBean!
+If you make this recipe, or any others on Vanilla And Bean, be sure to post it to Instagram or FaceBook and tag #VanillaAndBean!
 I’d love to see what you’ve made!
 Also, if you like my content, please consider sharing it with three friends and/or family.
 Thank you!